 Claim: Johnny Carson made a risqué remark to a starlet who appeared on the Tonight Show with a cat on her lap.

-Although definitively disproving this claim is impossible (because nearly all the tapes from the first decade of the Tonight Show
+Although definitively disproving this claim is impossible since nearly all the tapes from the first decade of Carson's tenure as the Tonight Show's host

 - The inconstancy of detail found in repetitions of this tale (it has also been told about Raquel Welch,